 4. Align with the Search Intent

-Your meta title must mirror the content and the intent behind the search query of the user.
-If they are searching for a how-to, product, or solution, ensure that your title properly conveys what users will be able to discover.
+Your meta title should match the content and the user’s intent.
+If they’re searching for a how-to, product, or solution, your title should reflect exactly what they can expect to find.

 Common Meta Title Mistakes to Avoid